[Bio Story]①ABL Bio's BBB Shuttle Platform Becomes a 'Must-Have'

 "Now an Indispensable Technology for Brain Disease Drugs"

-"The blood-brain barrier (BBB) penetration platform has evolved from a 'nice to have' technology to a 'must have' technology."
+"The blood-brain barrier (BBB) penetration platform has shifted from being a 'nice to have' technology to becoming a 'must-have' technology."

-Isanghoon Lee, CEO of ABL Bio, offered this diagnosis of the changing paradigm in the global new drug development market for brain diseases during an interview with The Asia Business Daily at the company's headquarters in Gangnam-gu, Seoul, on May 26.
-He stated, "As recently as 2022, when we signed a technology transfer agreement with Sanofi, the BBB shuttle platform was considered a nice-to-have feature.
-However, in just a few years, multinational pharmaceutical companies have reached a point where they will not even consider introducing brain disease drugs without a BBB shuttle."
-In response to this shift in global market demand, ABL Bio is expanding the application of its core platform, Grabody-B, from conventional antibodies to next-generation modalities such as small interfering RNA (siRNA).
+Isanghoon Lee, CEO of ABL Bio, diagnosed this paradigm shift in the global new drug development market for brain diseases during an interview with The Asia Business Daily at the company's headquarters in Gangnam-gu, Seoul, on the 26th of last month.
+He stated, "As recently as 2022, when we signed a technology licensing agreement with Sanofi, the BBB shuttle platform was still considered a nice addition.
+However, in just a few years, multinational pharmaceutical companies have reached the point where they won't even consider brain disease drugs that lack a BBB shuttle."
+In response to these changes in global market demand, ABL Bio is expanding the application scope of its core platform, 'Grabody-B,' from traditional antibodies to next-generation modalities (therapeutic approaches) such as small interfering RNA (siRNA).

 Isanghoon Lee, CEO of ABL Bio, poses holding a model of the company logo during an interview with this publication at the headquarters in Gangnam-gu, Seoul, on the 26th of last month.
 Photo by Dongjoo Yoon

-Amid growing market demand, ABL Bio is pursuing a proactive strategy to expand its modalities.
-Moving beyond the conventional approach of delivering antibodies to the brain, the company has fully entered the development of siRNA brain delivery technology, which has emerged as a key area of interest for global pharmaceutical companies.
-Lee stressed, "siRNA has an inherent limitation in that, when administered, the drug is delivered only to the liver and kidneys.
-Therefore, attaching a BBB shuttle to deliver the drug to the brain is essential for using siRNA as a treatment for brain diseases."
-He added, "In particular, the siRNA platform must do more than simply penetrate the blood-brain barrier; for therapeutic efficacy, the drug must directly enter the neurons, which are the nerve cells of the brain."
+As market demand increases, ABL Bio is pursuing a proactive strategy to expand its modalities.
+Moving beyond its previous focus on delivering antibodies to the brain, the company has now fully entered the development of siRNA brain delivery technology—a major area of interest for global pharmaceutical companies.
+Lee emphasized, "siRNA has an inherent limitation in that, when administered, the drug is delivered only to the liver and kidneys.
+To use it as a treatment for brain diseases, it is essential to attach a BBB shuttle that can carry the drug to the brain."
+He added, "In particular, with the siRNA platform, it’s not enough to simply cross the blood-brain barrier; for the drug to be effective, it must directly enter neurons, the nerve cells in the brain."

-Lee pointed out the disadvantages of transferrin receptor-based technologies commonly used by competitors and emphasized the technical superiority of ABL Bio's proprietary platform.
-He explained that the transferrin receptor has a relatively low rate of penetration into brain cells, while the insulin-like growth factor 1 receptor (IGF1R), which ABL Bio targets, is highly efficient at delivering drugs into neurons.
-Based on this technological strength, the company is developing a next-generation platform optimized for siRNA delivery by modifying the form and structure of its shuttle.
-ABL Bio plans to release concrete data to the market by the end of this year or next year at the earliest.
+Lee highlighted the technical superiority of ABL Bio’s proprietary platform by pointing out the drawbacks of the transferrin receptor-based technology commonly used by competitors.
+While the transferrin receptor shows relatively low penetration efficiency into brain cells, the insulin-like growth factor 1 receptor (IGF1R) targeted by ABL Bio demonstrates excellent efficiency for neuron entry.
+Based on these technological strengths, the company is developing a next-generation platform optimized for siRNA delivery by modifying both the form and structure of the shuttle.
+Specific data on this platform is expected to be released to the market as early as the end of this year or sometime next year.

-ABL Bio is not content to rest on existing technology and has begun research on a bispecific antibody shuttle platform that targets two sites simultaneously to maximize penetration efficiency.
-Through this, the company plans to continue expanding its business into various modalities, including enzymes and proteins, beyond antibodies and siRNA.
-Collaborative clinical trials with global partner companies are also progressing smoothly.
-Lee said, "Joint clinical preparations with Eli Lilly, GSK, and others are proceeding rapidly according to the originally anticipated timeline, and we will mobilize all of our internal resources to support the submission of investigational new drug (IND) applications in line with our partners' development schedules."
+ABL Bio is not resting on its existing technology and has also begun research on a bispecific antibody shuttle platform that targets two molecules simultaneously in order to maximize penetration efficiency.
+Through this, the company plans to continuously expand its business into various modalities such as enzymes and proteins, beyond antibodies and siRNA.
+Collaborative clinical trials with global partners are also progressing smoothly.
+Lee said, "Joint clinical preparations with Eli Lilly, GSK, and others are proceeding rapidly according to the originally expected timeline.
+We will mobilize all internal capabilities to support the submission of Investigational New Drug (IND) applications in line with our partners' development schedules."